Skip to main content

 Align forms, offers, and CTA language to RFQs, stock enquiries, and distributor conversations so the site asks for the next realistic commitment.

-Track scroll, CTA, form, and lead events in GA4, then refine layouts using what buyers actually do.
+Track scroll, CTA, form, and lead events in GA4, then refine layouts using what customers actually do.

 Next step